Farhan-analyzes/Business-Analyst-Portfolio/README.md

 Hi, I'm **Farhan Raza**, a BBA student passionate about turning data into business insights.
 This portfolio contains my learning journey and projects in **Excel, SQL, Power BI, and Business Analysis**.
 ---
+## 👨‍💻 About Me
+- 🎓 BBA Student (2nd Semester), aspiring to become a Data / Business Analyst
+- 📈 Learning Excel, SQL, and Power BI to analyze real-world business problems
+- 🌱 Currently building hands-on projects and dashboards for my portfolio

+---